top of page

 Fan Growth via Organic Streaming — The Complete Guide

-In short.
-Build a single discovery pipeline: research widely → score contacts for fit/engagement → send respectful, personalized pitches → log outcomes → double down on what converts.
-Keep one smart-link hub for every campaign, tag everything with UTM, and track three layers of outcomes: attention (opens/clicks), intent (replies/saves), and impact (streams/follows).
-PR is your credibility engine—aim for a few right placements over many weak ones.
+Build a single discovery pipeline: research a wide pool of curators and communities, score the list down to 25–40 real fits, send personalized pitches, log every outcome, and double down on what converts.
+Keep one smart-link per campaign with UTM tags and track three layers of results — attention (opens, clicks), intent (replies, saves), and impact (streams, follows).
+PR is your credibility multiplier: a few right placements do more than dozens of weak ones.

 Why this matters